Walkeringham

-Southmoor lodge, employs 29 local people to care for 40 older peoples.
+Southmoor lodge, employs 29 local people to care for 40 older people.
 It also has a former station house (now a private residence) and a level crossing across Station Road.
 The end of Station Road is cut off by the River Trent.
 Walkeringham's housing was extended in the mid-1960s to accommodate the workers of West Burton Power Station.
 The village also has a small school, which has recently been extended with a new hall (2010).